 As stated in the Cures Act, beginning 5 years after the date of enactment of the Act and every 3 years thereafter, the National Coordinator shall convene stakeholders to review the existing set of adopted standards and implementation specifications and make recommendations with respect to whether to maintain or phase out the use of such standards and implementation specifications.

-The HITAC, in collaboration with NIST, shall review and publish priorities annually through the use of public input, health information technology, standards, and implementation specifications.
+The HITAC, in collaboration with the National Institute of Standards and Technology (NIST), shall review and publish priorities annually through the use of public input, regarding health information technology, standards, and implementation specifications.

 III.
 Overarching Task Force Charge